-It also works to power Robot Screener, an Al alternative to a second reviewer in Dual Screening modes.
+It also works to power Guidance on Robot Screener in Dual Two Pass Mode, an Al alternative to a second reviewer in Dual Screening modes.

 Running the Screening Model

 To learn about configuration settings, which enable you to toggle Manual updating vs. Automatic and Displayed vs. Hidden, see the Settings page.